ceneezer/Tet-craft/README.md

 The environment is a 4 or Tetra-Sphere, which maps a klien bottles topology, in which top and bottom link through left and right to create the illusion of a circle.
 Behind you is you, in the past, blue-shifted or red-shifted as you scale time - infinitly ahead is a singularity, growing and shrinnking likewise.

 As I understand it, the edge of the observable universe is an event horizon, and we are being pulled towards it's center - infinitly far away in the future (it never forms) "spagetifying" though of course not really - only shrinking, everything else shrinking with us.
-Outside the event horizon, is hyperspacially linked to this center, that never quite forms.
+Outside the event horizon, is hyperspacially linked to this center, that never quite forms - it only allows us to experience time and seperation.

 ### Install ###